Menu

 Located in the stunning Scenic Rim region and some two hours south of Brisbane, Lamington National Park is one of the oldest national parks in Queensland.

-We return to this beautiful part of Queensland fairly regularly, with our most recent stay this May.
-Even after lots of visits, there are still some walks and places left to explore (or just to hike again 😊).
+We return to this beautiful part of Queensland fairly regularly, at least once a year.
+Even after lots of visits, there are still some walks and places left to explore (or just to hike again and again 😊).

-Lamington is a lush sub-tropical wonderland, full of waterfalls, ancient trees, fantastic views and delightful birds, with my all-time favourite, the Eastern whipbird, cracking his whip at every corner (or so it seems).
+Lamington is a lush sub-tropical wonderland, full of waterfalls, ancient trees, spectacular views and delightful birds.
+My all-time favourite, the Eastern Whipbird, seems to be cracking his whip at every corner.

-Press play to hear the whipbird cracking his whip.
-And it really does sound like that.
+Press play to hear a male whipbird cracking his whip.
+It really does sound like that.
 Amazing.

 Lamington National Park